 This unique programme is designed to develop students’ knowledge of the key areas of Islamic Studies.
 The programme will introduce Islam in terms of its fundamental beliefs, history and development from the Arabian Peninsula to other parts of the world.
 Students will examine the key teachings of Islam as a religion and a civilisation that has encountered with other cultures and civilisations.
 They will also explore other areas such as women and Islam, Islamic core sources and Islamic ethics considering contemporary developments.

 Through establishing a foundation and some critical thinking on the subject matter, candidates will become confident in addressing various challenges in response to their personal or professional situations through working in a multicultural society.

-The programme is comprised of five compulsory units (+ 1 optional unit).
+The programme is comprised 5 compulsory units and 1 optional unit

 Islamic Ethics (Akhlaq) has always been an intrinsic and fundamental part of Islamic thought, manifested in both Muslim jurisprudence and Islamic theology.
 This unit will look at the centrality of ethics in the Islamic core sources and how early and classical Muslim scholars have conceptualised it.
 Modern debates about the significance of ethics in Islamic core sources will be critically examined.

-Research Methodology in Social Sciences and Islamic Studies is designed to strengthen students’ critical thinking while writing or reading scientific research, to familiarise students with theories and the practical application of research methodology, methods, design and strategy while conducting a research proposal.
-The unit also includes aspects of methodology of Muslim scholars in searching for the truth by considering the revealed knowledge of the Qur’an and Sunnah, evidence from iltizamand qiyas (logic) or even disputed sources.
+Designed to strengthen students’ critical thinking while writing or reading scientific research, to familiarise students with theories and the practical application of research methodology, methods, design and strategy while conducting a research proposal.
+The unit also includes aspects of methodology of Muslim scholars in searching for the truth by considering the revealed knowledge of the Qur’an and Sunnah, evidence from ijma’ and qiyas (logic) or even disputed sources.